Skip to main content

 ~£260· 170N· Auto (hammer)· 1.4 kg

-The UK cruising and RYA-instructor benchmark for the last decade.
-170N inflation, integrated harness D-ring, fitted sprayhood, Pylon lifejacket light.
-Slim profile that does not restrict movement at the helm.
+The UK cruising and RYA-instructor benchmark for a decade.
+170N, integrated harness D-ring, fitted sprayhood, Pylon light.
+Slim profile that doesn't restrict movement at the helm.

-If you sail in UK / Northern European waters and want one lifejacket that does everything correctly without thinking, the Deckvest 6D is the default answer.
-The sprayhood is the unsung hero — keeps spray and breaking water out of your face when you are in the water waiting for recovery.
+If you sail UK / Northern European waters and want one lifejacket that does everything correctly, this is the default.
+The sprayhood is the unsung hero — keeps breaking water out of your face while you wait for recovery.

-Hammer (bobbin) activation rather than hydrostatic — needs replacement every 3 years and can trigger if soaked by heavy spray.
-Acceptable trade for the price, but consider VITO if you regularly take green water across the deck.
+Hammer (bobbin) activation, not hydrostatic — replace every 3 years and it can trigger in heavy spray.
+Consider the VITO if you regularly take green water on deck.

 Check price on Amazon →